Isometrics: Static Holds and Static Contraction Training

 Mike Mentzer’s protocol for a static hold is as follows:

-- The instructor or training partner assists in raising the resistance to the desired position, or in the case of bodyweight exercises such as chins or dips, using a step the trainee lifts himself into the starting position with his legs.
+- The instructor or training partner assists in raising the resistance to the desired position, or in the case of bodyweight exercises such as chins or dips, using a step the subject lifts himself into the starting position with his legs.

-- The resistance is held motionless until muscular failure occurs - the point at which the muscles no longer possess adequate strength to prevent negative movement of the resistance.
+- The resistance is held motionless until static muscular failure occurs – the point at which the muscles no longer possess adequate strength to prevent negative movement of the resistance.

-- The resistance is then lowered slowly under strict control
+- The resistance is then lowered slowly under strict control.

-Static holds require considerably more caution than timed static contraction due to the requirement for a relatively high amount of resistance and the need for inter or intrapersonal transfer of resistance in many exercises. static hold may not be appropriate for some trainees who can not tolerate dynamic exercise due to injuries or joint deformities, in which case timed static contraction should be used.
+Static holds require considerably more caution than timed static contraction due to the requirement for a relatively high amount of resistance and the need for inter or intrapersonal transfer of resistance in many exercises. static hold may not be appropriate for some subjects who can not tolerate dynamic exercise due to injuries or joint deformities, in which case timed static contraction should be used.

 Interpersonal Resistance Transfer

-Exercises requiring interpersonal transfer should be performed using machines with fused rather than independent movement arms, and barbells rather than dumbbells, as this allows both the trainee and the training partner better control over the weight during the transfer and is therefore much safer.
+Exercises requiring interpersonal transfer should be performed using machines with fused rather than independent movement arms, and barbells rather than dumbbells, as this allows both the subject and the training partner better control over the weight during the transfer and is therefore much safer.

 Intrapersonal Resistance Transfer

-During intrapersonal transfer, rather than the transfer of resistance being between the instructor or training partner and the trainee, the trainee is transferring the resistance from one of his muscle groups to another.
-For example, when performing static or negative only chins on the Nautilus Multi Exercise, the trainee would set the machine’s carriage so that while standing on the top step the chinning bar is level with the top of his chest.
+During intrapersonal transfer, rather than the transfer of resistance being between the instructor or training partner and the subject, the subject is transferring the resistance from one of his muscle groups to another.
+For example, when performing static or negative only chins on the Nautilus Multi Exercise, the subject would set the machine’s carriage so that while standing on the top step the chinning bar is level with the top of his chest.
 He would then gradually raise his feet off of the step transferring his bodyweight from his legs to his arms and torso.
 This can also be performed with a regular chinning bar using a stepladder or tall chair.

 Position Specific vs. Full Range Strength Increases

 Arthur Jones, the founder of Nautilus, has often stated that the only position in which one is capable of contracting and thus stimulating all of the fibers in a particular muscle is the position of full muscular contraction.
 This is incorrect.
-While positions or ranges of motion involving a lesser degree of shortening may not be as ideal, motor unit recruitment (contraction) and thus the possibility of stimulation, does not require moving into the fully contracted position.
-Motor unit recruitement depends on the force requirements of the exercise.
+While positions or ranges of motion involving a lesser degree of shortening may not be as ideal, motor unit recruitment (contraction) and thus the possibility of stimulation, does not require moving into the “fully-contracted” position.
+Motor unit recruitment depends on the force requirements of the exercise.
 If the force requirements are high enough all motor units will be recruited regardless of where in the ROM the exercise is performed.

 Based on this it would appear that isometric exercise protocols such as timed static contraction and static hold should result in full-range rather than position or range specific strength increases.
 However, the fact that many exercises involve multiple muscles or groups of muscles whose relative involvement may vary considerably over the full ROM complicates the issue somewhat.